degero/bikeshop/README.md

 react / redux / json-server

-## Deployment
+## Azure devops build pipeline

-Azure Devops - See .\azure-pipeline-files for scripts these have REACT_APP_ env vars injected on the build
+REACT_APP_ env vars need to be injected on the build (EG: REACT_APP_GANALYTICS_TAG_ID) When adding the pipeline in the devops UI ensure you set this on the variables for the pipeline

 ## Azure Web App Deployment

-Ensure you have npm i -g json-server && node json-server.js on the startup command
+Deployment is done with Classic Azure devops release pipelines using the artifact from the azure-pipelines.yml Ensure you have npm i -g json-server && node json-server.js on the startup command

-### Heroku Deployment
+### Heroku Deployment (Just left for reference)

 There are two deployment options: